WeihanLi/WeihanLi.Npoi/README.md

 ### More

-There's a NPOI developer group in telegram, you can apply by the link <https://t.me/npoidevs> if you want.
+There's a NPOI developer group on telegram created by the author of NPOI, you can apply by the link <https://t.me/npoidevs> if you want.

 ### Contact